Danko-Lab/dTOX/README.md

 How to cite
 ===================
-(1)  Identification of transcription factor binding patterns using genome-wide accessibility and transcription
+(1)  Choate LA, Wang Z, and Danko CG.
+Identification of transcription factor binding patterns using genome-wide accessibility and transcription.
+2019.